 I don’t know at what age reasoning and understanding took over daydreaming, was it in my thirties?
 No, fifties.
 No sixties, no; this week.
 The time of change without my someone to guide me, map out the course, and hold my hand when I take the wrong turn is here.

-In a few weeks, I’m leaving Santa Fe, heading west, leaving my home of eleven years.
-Someday I will write about living in the land of entrapment.
+In a few weeks, I’m leaving Santa Fe, heading west, to Los Angeles, my home that hasn’t been home for twenty five years.
+This leap of change came about after I decided to leave Santa Fe, where to go was easy, back home for a refresher course in metropolitan living.
+Some time soon I’ll write about Santa Fe, the land of entrapment.
 I looked it up on google, its not a tin-pan myth, the force of gravity here is like a wave you can’t swim at your own pace.
 Nature in New Mexico is the ruler, mankind just passes through.
 To describe it should be left a mystery.
 If you feel the draw to Santa Fe, do it, there is a reason.

 I wonder if I left a mark.
 If someone years from now will remember Gallery LouLou, or the Wild West Vacation Home, or just where Rudy and Loulou live.
 It doesn’t matter does it?
 I remember.

 Packing is also unpacking; everything I did, bought, wrote, or wore is in the house, so as I pack up what to take, I leave behind the collapsed friendships, fortunes of moments inked in my head, like letters that play the past.
 Four years ago I was ready to leave, maybe longer, a force much more powerful than I, said, no, not yet.
 Just as the dice lined up, the tables turned against me.
 I thought I’d lose everything.
-A year and a half later I walk away with dignity.
-I did not give up.
-Decisions about ending what must end overshadowed my unreasonable expectations. ( Rudy and me, 2006)
+A year and a half later I’m a few days away from the road trip to Westwood, where I was raised.

-Last week, the doors to relocation opened, smoothly, poetically in the circumstances, and now I’m taping up the boxes of Santa Fe memories to take with me to the next adventure in livingness.
+The door to relocation propelled me to trade in my car for a convertible coup, sell or give away and now I’m taping up the boxes of Santa Fe memories to take with me to the next adventure in livingness.
+To be continued.